awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/SPECIFICATION.md

 ### ExtractText

-Uses the Amazon Textract [DetectDocumentText](https://docs.aws.amazon.com/textract/latest/dg/API_DetectDocumentText.html) method to extract text from an image and return a unified text representation.
+Use the Amazon Textract [DetectDocumentText](https://docs.aws.amazon.com/textract/latest/dg/API_DetectDocumentText.html) method to extract text from an image and return a unified text representation.

 #### **Input**

-Uses the data available on the [Amazon S3 event object](https://docs.aws.amazon.com/AmazonS3/latest/userguide/EventBridge.html).
+Use the data available on the [Amazon S3 event object](https://docs.aws.amazon.com/AmazonS3/latest/userguide/EventBridge.html).

 For example: